idsia-robotics/hazard-detection/README.md

 # Hazards&Robots: A Dataset for Visual Anomaly Detection in Robotics
-This is the main repository for the dataset Dataset for Sensing Anomalies as Potential Hazards in Mobile Robots.
+This is the main repository for *Hazards&Robots: A Dataset for Visual Anomaly Detection in Robotics*.

 The dataset can be find on Zenodo:
 - (v1) TAROS version : https://zenodo.org/record/7035788
 - (v2) RAL extension : https://zenodo.org/record/7074958